baleada/docs/assets/md/logic/api-design.md

 totalStringCompletions // -> 0

 /*
- * When you call instance.complete, the Completable instance will create
+ * When you call instance.complete, the Completeable instance will create
  * a mutated version of instance.string.
 Then, it will call your
  * onComplete function, passing the mutated version of instance.string
  * AND itself as the two arguments.